How Can Parental Love Change You And Set Your Child Up For Success?

 However, the best parents are often those who love their children regardless of their choices in life.
 Unconditional parental love can be a crucial part of a child’s sense of stability and safety.
 After all, kids are almost bound to make mistakes from time to time, but knowing that their actions won’t lead you to stop loving them can help them feel confident, able to be honest, and deserving of only the best from others in life.

-How parenthood can alter the mind
+The power of parental love: How parenthood can alter the mind

 Many believe that they are not qualified to be parents, perhaps because they feel like they can hardly take care of themselves.
 However, when they have a kid, they may realize that they can better take care of that child than they thought they could.

 Many of these emotions come because of changes in the brain.
-We are programmed to adapt, and when we have children, our brain can adapt and adjust accordingly.
+We are programmed to adapt, and when we have children, our brains can adapt and adjust accordingly.
 These changes may be responsible for the parental instincts that many people mention developing – having an intuitive sense of a child’s well-being and needs can be a very real experience, as can feeling like you know them better than anyone else.

-The brain after giving birth
+The brain of a loving parent after giving birth

 We love our children for many reasons, and one may be due to the changes that can occur in the brain after giving birth.

 After a person births a child, activity in the amygdala increases.
 What is the amygdala?
-It’s a memory processor, and it controls reactions such as anxiety, aggression, and fears.
+It’s a memory processor, and it controls reactions such as anxiety, aggression, and fear.
 So, when a person gives birth, they may become increasingly sensitive to all the baby’s needs.
 Parents who provide for the baby and look out for their well-being may feel deeply content and satisfied, perhaps because they are more prone to feeling the same emotions and distress their newborn might if their needs are not met.

 Parents of any gender can become similarly sensitive to their children’s needs during this time, recognizing cues like crying or other sounds as signals that warrant specific actions.
 While there may be no guide to parenting, some level of intuition seems to be hardwired into our brains; all it takes to activate it, in many cases, is the presence of a new child.